DavidBrown67/Dog-Photography/README.md

 A contact section will allow the user to ask the photographer further information specific to their requirements

 #### **Footer**
-The footer will have links to social media sites that will open in a new tab.
+The footer will have links to social media homepage, that will open in a new tab.
-The icons will be taken from the **[Font Awesome](https://fontawesome.com/)** website
+The icons are taken from the **[Font Awesome](https://fontawesome.com/)** website A copyright to protect the photographer's rights

+### **Features Requiring Future Implemention**
+* A link to a booking page when selecting a price package
+* A contact section that will link to the photographer's email
+* A contract to be completed when booking a photography package